Toast — Smart UI JavaScript API

 Closes all currently displayed toast notifications, ensuring that any active toast messages are dismissed from the user interface.

-Invoke the closeAll method.
+Try a demo showcasing the closeAll method.

 Closes a specific toast notification.
 This action targets and dismisses the designated toast message from the user interface, ensuring that only the selected toast item is removed without affecting others.